nttbdrk25/MAFAttention/README.md

 $ python MAFAttention_main.py -a MAFCV1 -r ../../../datasets/ImageNet -e
 ```

-Note: MAFCV1: for MobileNetV1+MAFC; MAFCV2: for MobileNetV2+MAFC, and MAFCV3: for MobileNetV3+MAFC
+Note: MAFCV1 is for MobileNetV1+MAFC; MAFCV2 is for MobileNetV2+MAFC, and MAFCV3 is for MobileNetV3+MAFC

 ```
 $ python CGDFNet_places365.py